glideapps/glide-data-grid/API.md

 `onRowAppended` controls adding new rows at the bottom of the Grid.
 If `onRowAppended` is defined, an empty, editable row will display at the bottom.
 If the user enters a value in one of its cells, `onRowAppended` is called, which is responsible for appending the new row.
 The appearance of the blank row can be configured using `trailingRowOptions`.

+---

 ```ts
 getCellsForSelection?: (selection: GridSelection) => readonly (readonly GridCell[])[];
 ```

-`getCellsForSelection` is called when the user copies a selection to the clipboard.
+`getCellsForSelection` is called when the user copies a selection to the clipboard or the data editor needs to inspect data which may be outside the curently visible range.
 It must return a two-dimensional array (an array of rows, where each row is an array of cells) of the cells in the selection's rectangle.
 Note that the rectangle can include cells that are not currently visible.

 ```ts
 onCellClicked?: (cell: readonly [number, number]) => void;